Benjibuns/app-in-a-day/CONTRIBUTING.md

 **Python**
 - Classes start capitalized and use camelCasing
+- functions/methods names use snake_casing
 - Limit all lines to a maximum of 79 characters.
 - Surround top-level function and class definitions with two blank lines.
 - Method definitions inside a class are surrounded by a single blank line.
+- leave an empy line at the bottom of the file

 ```